Updated October 2021

 I think we were spoilt in Delhi and Agra.
 The breakfasts, in the otherwise delightful Shahpura House Hotel, have been pretty average, to say the least!
 I knew today was going to be a full day.

-Temperatures reached 37 degrees today (and it’s still not the hottest month here!) so we had to pace ourselves.
+Temperatures reached 37 degrees today, and it’s still not the hottest month here!.
+So we had to pace ourselves.
 This morning we visited the Hawa Mahal (also called the Palace of the Winds) where the Maharaja’s wives and girlfriends were sheltered from prying eyes.
 It’s a bit run down now but worth a brief visit.

-Jantar is an amazing observatory with structures than can measure time to an accuracy of 2 seconds (ironic, given Indians’ notorious lack of punctuality!).
+Jantar is an amazing observatory.
+Its structures measure time to an accuracy of 2 seconds (ironic, given Indians’ notorious lack of punctuality!).
 We should have heeded advice and paid for a guide to explain how all of the devices and statues worked.

 Rhys enjoyed a camel ride as well as having his future told by a traditional palm reader.
-There was so much to do and the 250 rupees admission (about NZ$8) included a traditional Rajasthani thali, which is a combination of many foods served on one plate.
+There was so much to do.
+The 250 rupees admission (about NZ$8) included a traditional Rajasthani thali, which is a combination of many foods served on one plate.